jcbrinfo/slamtest/README.md

 SlamTest was created to test these type of projects.
-The main goal is to make test creation and execution as simple as possible (just write two files by test case and launch a script) while keeping SlamTest itself small enough so you can embed it easily in any project.
-The first inspiration for the initial design was the scripts used to test [Nit](http://nitlanguage.org).
+The main goal is to make test creation and execution as simple as possible (just write two files by test case and launch a script) while keeping SlamTest itself fat-free so you can embed it easily in any project.
+The inspiration for the initial design was the scripts used to test [Nit](http://nitlanguage.org).
 Since then, many changes have been made based on the use cases encountered by SlamTest’s author.

 # License